hmalik123/KanaLearning/README.md

-# Japanese Alphabet Learning App
+# Japanese Kana Learning App

-This project is a simple web application designed to help users learn the two main Japanese alphabets: **Hiragana** and **Katakana**.
-The app provides a user-friendly interface for navigating between the two sections, each dedicated to teaching and displaying the characters of the respective alphabet.
+A simple web app which helps users learn **Hiragana** and **Katakana** Allowing users to test their knowledge against characters line by line or by the entire alphabet

 ## Features